Beyond End-to-End Video Models: An LLM-Based Multi-Agent System for Educational Video Generation

 \textit{Example (boat allocation).} Consider: ``A class of 46 students goes boating, taking 10 boats in total.
 Large boats hold 6 people, small boats hold 4 people, all fully occupied.
 How many large and small boats are there?''
 The Orchestrating Agent identifies it as a classic constraint-solving problem.
 It instructs the Solution Agent to produce a stepwise reasoning trace suitable for K--12 explanation, and specifies that symbolic elements (e.g., $10\times4$, $46-40$) must be rendered deterministically.
 It then decides that dynamic illustration will meaningfully reduce cognitive load, scheduling the Illustration Agent to visualize the steps derived by the Solution Agent.

 \paragraph{Heterogeneous critique and iterative revision.} To ensure \textbf{logical and symbolic fidelity}, every intermediate artifact is gated by explicit validation.
-Let $C_i$ denote the component produced at stage $i$.
+Let $o_i$ denote the output artifact produced at stage $i$.
 We define the orchestrator’s evaluation as:

 where $\mathrm{pass}_i\in\{\text{True},\text{False}\}$ and $f_i$ is structured critique feedback.
 If $\mathrm{pass}_i=\text{False}$, the orchestrator returns $f_i$ to the corresponding agent for regeneration, forming a critique--revision loop until the quality gate is satisfied.
-This evaluation is \emph{heterogeneous} across three dimensions: \begin{itemize} \item \textbf{Semantic Critique} ($\mathcal{V}_{\text{sem}}$): LLM-based logical inspection of pedagogical content and reasoning chains based on predefined \textbf{rubrics} or curriculum-aligned syllabi, ensuring conceptual correctness, pedagogical coherence, and learner-friendliness.
-In addition to rubric-based evaluation, \ourmethod incorporates carefully designed few-shot examples within the critique prompt to calibrate judgment criteria and enhance the stability and consistency of semantic assessment across iterative revisions. \item \textbf{Tool-based Critique} (\textbf{$\mathcal{V}_{\text{tool}}$}): Deterministic verification via external \textbf{executors or compilers} (e.g., Python/Manim); it captures hard errors and runtime exceptions to ensure visual assets are fully executable. \item \textbf{Rule-based Critique} (\textbf{$\mathcal{V}_{\text{rule}}$}): Automated auditing of structural compliance, including \textbf{keyword hitting}, format validation, and adherence to specific function rules or API constraints. \end{itemize}
+These checks serve as harness-level quality gates that determine whether each role output is reused, revised, or passed to downstream assembly.
+This evaluation is \emph{heterogeneous} across three dimensions: \begin{itemize} \item \textbf{Semantic Critique} ($\mathcal{C}_{\text{sem}}$): LLM-based logical inspection of pedagogical content and reasoning chains based on predefined \textbf{rubrics} or curriculum-aligned syllabi, ensuring conceptual correctness, pedagogical coherence, and learner-friendliness.
+In addition to rubric-based evaluation, \ourmethod incorporates carefully designed few-shot examples within the critique prompt to calibrate judgment criteria and enhance the stability and consistency of semantic assessment across iterative revisions. \item \textbf{Tool-based Critique} ($\mathcal{C}_{\text{tool}}$): Deterministic verification via external \textbf{executors or compilers} (e.g., Python/Manim); it captures hard errors and runtime exceptions to ensure visual assets are fully executable. \item \textbf{Rule-based Critique} ($\mathcal{C}_{\text{rule}}$): Automated auditing of structural compliance, including \textbf{keyword matching}, format validation, and adherence to specific function rules or API constraints. \end{itemize}